Lectures on LHC Physics: QCD

 The same kind of splitting kernel we can compute for the splitting of a \underline{gluon into two quarks} and the splitting of a \underline{quark into a quark and a gluon}

-Both splittings include the quark-quark-gluon vertex, coupling the gluon current to the quark and antiquark spinors.
-The spinors of the massless quark $u(p_b)$ and the massless antiquark $v(p_c)$ we can write in terms of two-component spinors
+Both splittings include the quark--quark--gluon vertex, coupling the gluon current to the quark and antiquark spinors.
+For small angle scattering we can write the spinors of the massless quark $u(p_b)$ and the massless antiquark $v(p_c)$ in terms of two-component spinors

-For the massless antiquark we need to replace $\theta \to -\theta$ and take into account the different relative spin-momentum directions $(\sigma \hat{p})$, leading to the additional sign in the lower two spinor entries.
+For the massless antiquark we need to replace $\theta \to -\theta$ and take into account the different relative spin-momentum directions $(\sigma \hat{p}$, leading to the additional sign in the lower two spinor entries.
 The antiquark spinors then become

-Our calculations we again limit to the leading terms in the small scattering angle $\theta$.
-In addition to the fermion spinors, for the coupling to a gluonic current we need the \underline{Dirac matrices} which we can conveniently express in terms of the Pauli matrices defined in Section~\ref{sec:higgs_doublets}
+We again limit our calculations to the leading terms in the small scattering angle $\theta$.
+In addition to the fermion spinors, for the coupling to a gluonic current we need the \underline{Dirac matrices} which in the Dirac representation are conveniently expressed in terms of the Pauli matrices defined in Eq.\eqref{eq:cov_der}